UniversalDependencies/docs/_grc-pos/CONJ.md

 ### Definition

-Coordinating conjunctions are invariable words that connect two constituents without subodination.
+Coordinating conjunctions are invariable words that connect two constituents without subordination.
 In Ancient Greek some conjunctions can also function as adverbs.

 #### Examples